 Jenny was never one to give up, and she always looked for ways to improve her spelling skills.
 As a result she restructured the lessons to include the following:

-The fact that learners enjoyed these newly planned lessons and displayed enthusiasm for further lessons showed that the methods worked well.
+The fact that learners enjoyed these newly designed lessons and displayed enthusiasm for further lessons showed that the methods worked well.

 When her time was over in China, Jenny immigrated to Australia and joined the NSW Education Department as a teacher.
 A few years later, she was co-opted by the Department of Education in Sydney to help investigate the high I.Q. students who had difficulties in reading and spelling.
 At that time, there were no exact answers whether or not they had learning disabilities.
 Irrespective, these students were behind their peers, and as a result they felt demotivated.
 The following is what Jenny wrote about her first student: